tkhamez/neucore/doc/API.md

 ### user-admin

+Allows a player to add and remove roles from players.

 Character API
 - Return a list of characters that matches the name (partial matching, minimum 3 characters).
   `/user/character/find-by/{name}`